Spread Awareness, Stop Resistance

 Overuse of antibiotics has led to the emergence of bacterial strains that are resistant to multiple groups of antibiotics.
 Infections with such bacteria can be fatal.
-Just seventy years after the introduction of antibiotics we are facing the possibility of a future without them being effective.
+Just seventy years after the introduction of antibiotics we are facing the possibility of a future without them being effective which could result in ten million deaths every year, globally, by 2050.

 The idea behind the video is to mitigate patients’ expectations by explaining some of the ways in which dental pain should be treated.
 It offers viable alternatives to antibiotics and outlines the appropriate courses of action in different situations.
 The overarching message is that most causes of dental pain should not be treated with antibiotics.